Chop, chop- Checklist for your 2023 Sales Comp Plans!

 • Should existing quotas be revised?
 Implement new ones after approval from top management.

-• What is the fresh market data regarding OTE?
-After acquiring competitive OTE data, confirm new salary budgets.
-Ensuring compliance with labour laws in your country is also a necessary consideration.
+• What is the fresh market data regarding OTE earnings?
+After acquiring competitive OTE earnings data, confirm new salary budgets.
+Ensuring compliance with labor laws in your country is also a necessary consideration.

 It is not an exaggeration to say that sales comp revision is a major challenge.
-A key element to comp management success is an automated system that supports the cycle of feedback and can quickly incorporate these changes.
+A key element to comp management success is an automated system that supports the cycle of feedback and can quickly incorporate these changes, including robust sales pitch examples that resonate with your target audience.
 Asking yourself these questions to make sure that your solution is really automated and future-ready should be a good starting point-

 • Is your solution built for integrations across CRM, ERP and HRIS?